 “It's too expensive.”

 Actually, the cost of not maintaining equipment is higher.
 A single emergency repair can cost $500–$1,000, while managed maintenance averages $100–$300 per month.
 Over a year, you save money and avoid downtime.
+According to Forrester Research, preventive maintenance reduces unplanned downtime by 60–70%.

 “We can do it ourselves.”

 While daily cleaning is doable, professional descaling, boiler maintenance, and part replacement require training.
 I've seen too many DIYers accidentally damage machines by using wrong chemicals or overtightening parts.
+A professional has the tools and expertise to do it right.

 “Our machines are new—they don't need maintenance yet.”